-1.2.
-Transitive inference and the social complexity hypothesis
+1.2 Transitive Inference and the Social Complexity Hypothesis

-The social complexity hypothesis suggest that complex societies may promote the evolution of social cognition because members need to be able to handle the complexity from social interactions (Balda and Kamil, 1989; de Waal and Tyack, 2003; Jolly, 1966).
+The social complexity hypothesis suggest that complex societies may promote the evolution of social cognition because members need to be able to handle the complexity from social interactions (Balda and Kamil 1989; Bond et al. 2003, 2010; de Waal and Tyack 2003; Jolly 1966).
 Reichert and Quinn (2017) and Hobson (2020) pointed out the importance of cognitive mechanisms that underlie contest behaviors, which little is known about.

-Increasingly more studies support the social complexity hypothesis (Balda and Kamil, 1989; Fernald, 2014, 2017; Jolly, 1966; MacLean et al., 2008; de Waal and Tyack, 2003).
+Increasingly more studies support the social complexity hypothesis (Balda and Kamil 1989; Bond et al. 2003, 2010; Fernald 2014, 2017; Jolly 1966; MacLean et al. 2008; de Waal and Tyack 2003).
 As the group size increases, the number of possible interactions between pairs of individuals dramatically increases.
 Therefore, in a large group, it becomes increasingly difficult to understand the social hierarchy through the understanding of dyadic relationships between pairs of individuals in a group.
-For example, the number of members in a group in the study on the social hierarchies in Astatotilapia burtoni was 20 (Fernald, 2014).
+For example, the number of members in a group in the study on the social hierarchies in Astatotilapia burtoni was 20 (Fernald 2014).
 In this case, every member has to remember the results of interaction with other all 19 members, which takes a long time.
 This process takes a longer time as the group size increases.
 Transitive inference helps a member to assess RHP of the opponent the member has never interacted with before.
 Therefore, as the group size increases, transitive inference is more important.
 Transitive inference can assess opponents' RHP even without remembering all of the dyadic relationship with the opponents by using information from others.
-Therefore, transitive inference becomes increasingly important in the context of the social complexity hypothesis.
-Transitive inference is considered as a way of facilitating the understanding of social hierarchy without increasing the direct dyadic relationship under limited memory capacity (Mikolasch et al., 2013; Paz-Y-Miño et al., 2004).
+Therefore, transitive inference becomes increasingly important in the context of the social complexity hypothesis (Bond et al. 2003, 2010).
+Transitive inference is considered as a way of facilitating the understanding of social hierarchy without increasing the direct dyadic relationship under limited memory capacity (Mikolasch et al. 2013; Paz-Y-Miño et al. 2004).

 Nakamaru and Sasaki (2003) and Doi and Nakamaru (2018) studied how transitive inference evolves, related to the social hierarchy formation theoretically by using the evolutionary game theory.
-These studies assume that individuals play the asymmetric hawk-dove game (Parker, 1974; Maynard Smith, 1974; Maynard Smith and Parker, 1976).
+These studies assume that individuals play the asymmetric hawk-dove game (Parker 1974; Maynard Smith 1974; Maynard Smith and Parker 1976).
 This framework has often been employed in the analysis of the evolution of fighting behaviors in animals.

-Nakamaru and Sasaki (2003) demonstrated that the ability to accurately assess RHP is favored when the cost of losing is larger than the benefit from winning and relatively closer to the benefit because the hawk vs. hawk combination occurs more often with lower costs.
-This ability is demonstrated in a strategy referred to as immediate inference (II) strategy in Doi and Nakamaru (2018) and Nakamaru and Sasaki (2003) where a player who estimates the strength of an opponent based on the history of direct fights or dyadic interactions.
-In contrast, the ability to form the social hierarchy promptly would be favored more when the cost is relatively high.
-This ability is associated with transitive inference (TI) strategy (Doi and Nakamaru, 2018; Nakamaru and Sasaki, 2003).
+Nakamaru and Sasaki (2003) demonstrated that the ability to accurately assess RHP is favored when the cost of losing is slightly larger than the benefit because the hawk vs. hawk combination occurs more often with lower costs.
+This ability is demonstrated in a strategy referred to as immediate inference (II) strategy in Doi and Nakamaru (2018) and Nakamaru and Sasaki (2003) where a player who estimates the strength of an opponent based on the history of direct fights or dyadic interactions (Fig. 1a).
+In contrast, the ability to form the social hierarchy promptly would be favored more when the cost is much higher than the benefit.
+This ability is associated with transitive inference (TI) strategy (Doi and Nakamaru 2018; Nakamaru and Sasaki 2003).